How Can MBA in Finance Help in ACCA Exemptions | Zell

 The combination of ACCA and MBA in Finance is perfect.
 While ACCA teaches the depths of ethics and global accounting standards, an MBA in Finance focuses on the fundamentals of business administration and covers various financial aspects.
 A combination of the courses fosters leadership qualities and business administration and management knowledge.

-An MBA in Finance is a master’s degree programme which is strongly business-oriented.
+An MBA in Finance is a master’s degree programme which is strongly business-orientated.
 The programme teaches the tactics for understanding the finance market while imparting the core business management concepts.
 On the other hand, the ACCA emphasises accounting fundamentals, including taxation, accounting standards, audit procedures, and so on.

 Flexibility